 Painting landscapes was something I loved to do with my spare time, not yet a career choice but the most likely direction.
 From my art school training I knew how to draw and paint the figure, the most demanding skills and a solid a foundation for learning landscape.
 Mr. Reilly had provided many ideas but it was clear that a great deal of further development was necessary in order to begin a career as a landscape painter.

 One of the first challenges was to learn how to use an open palette.
-Neutralizing with complements and arranging the paint on my palette without mixing strings of values.
+Neutralizing with complements and arranging the paint on my palette without mixing strings of values as we did in Mr. Reilly’s class.
 My years as a professional actor provided ample free time for the discovery and application of painting ideas.